dplewis/Parse-SDK-JS/README.md

 Parse.secret = 'MY_SECRET_KEY'; // or Parse.CoreManager.set('ENCRYPTED_KEY', 'MY_SECRET_KEY');
 ```

 The SDK has built-in encryption using the [Web Crypto API][webcrypto].
-If your platform doesn't have Web Crypto support yet like react-native you will need to [polyfill](react-native-webview-crypto) Web Crypto.
+If your platform doesn't have Web Crypto support yet like react-native you will need to [polyfill][react-native-webview-crypto] Web Crypto.

 We recommend creating your own [CryptoController][crypto-controller].